TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-11-how-to-upgrade-to-symplify-8-from-fixers-to-rector-rules.md

 ## 7. Use `::class` over Strings Names

-This feature is here since PHP 5.5, and it's a huge help for static analysis and instant migrations.
+This feature is here since PHP 5.5, and it's a massive help for static analysis and instant migrations.

 ```diff
  class AnotherClass